 - API-first philosophy and direct third-party integrations

-- One database with integrated code
+- One database with integrated code and a common core processing engine

 - Centralized reporting & management for the full ordering ecosystem